pinztrek/takpak/README.md

 * Work with current servers.
 Most of the existing code on the web was significantly out of date, and did not work or caused server issues.

 ## Build status
 The code is in funcitonal state, but continues to evolve/improve.
 Creating CoT's is solid, as is opening/closing/sending cots to a server.

-Reads are a bit kludgey.
-They work, but do not differentiate between multiple CoT's, and those which cross the readbuffer size.
-A better approach may be to return one cot or multiple cots as a list, and save the fragments for the next read.
-But that requires the class to be stateful.
-So for now, it's usable, but the calling code will need to check for valid cots and reassemble any fragments.
+Reads are now functional, with the capability to return a single CoT and any frag via the readcot method.

+The read_cots.py demo code is a useful TAK server CoT sniffer now.
+It also has CoT parsing to recognize common CoT's and display their key data.
+This would be ideal to add as a mkcot method.

 The code should work with any TAK server that does not use authorization or certs as it emulates an ATAK/CIVTAK client.
-But has only been tested against FreeTakServer.
+It has been confirmed to work with FTS and the original TAK Server.

 ## Features
 The takpak library consists of two python3 classes:
 * takcot.py- which interacts with the TAK server
-    * takopen(ip_address, [port=ur_port_number]) Opens the socket to the server.
+    * open(ip_address, [port=ur_port_number]) Opens the socket to the server.
-    * takclose() Closes out the session (Important for proper server interaction!)
+    * close() Closes out the session (Important for proper server interaction!)
-    * taksend(cotdata) Sends a cot to the currently open server
+    * send(cotdata) Sends a cot to the currently open server
-    * takflush() Reads any pending data from the server, quietly ignores it
+    * flush() Reads any pending data from the server, quietly ignores it
-    * takread() Attempts read from the server, and returns it.
+    * read() Attempts read from the server, and returns it.
 Will loop readattempts times, and the timeout can be set.
+Note it can return multiple CoT's and potential frags.
+    * readcot() Attempts to read and return a single cot, along with any fragments of the next CoT(s).

 * mkcot.py
-    * Builds common CoT's based on params
+    * mkcot() Builds common CoT's based on params
         * Position Reports of Users or points
         * Messages (geochat) to Users whether online or not
+        * Pings (set Ping=True)
     * Note mkcot is not intended to be a full CoT generator.
 It is only populated for common use cases as seen in ATAK